What is a hot works permit and why do you need one?

-- Designated areas – permanent places specifically designed and intended for hot works
+1. Designated areas – permanent places specifically designed and intended for hot work

-- Non-designated areas – places not designed for hot works, where a written permit is required
+2. Non-designated areas – places not designed for hot work, where a written permit is required

 3. Prohibited areas – places where hot works should never be permitted.
 These can include areas featuring fast-burning construction materials, such as polystyrene or combustible insulation, or where other combustible liquids, gases or dusts are stored or used with no reasonable means of removing them.